anton-malakhov/scipy_proceedings/papers/oleksandr_pavlyk/numba/svml.rst

 Beginning with version 4.0 LLVM features (experimental) model of autovectorization using SVML library, so a full stack of technologies is now available to exploit in-core parallelization of python code.

-Let's see how it works for small example:
+Let's see how it works with a small example:

 .. code-block:: python